zsakvo/dhbooker/README.md

 This application can help you to download books from ciweimao.com.

-You need to execute `./dhbooker` to generate a `conf.ini` file in the same path witn your binary, and then write your account's username and password in it at least first.
+You need to execute `./dhbooker` to generate a `conf.ini` file in the same path witn your binary, and write your account's username and password in it at least first.

-And then, execute the binary, wait for login successful, type in the id of the book you want to download.
+Then, please run `./dhbooker -b bookID -t epub` to download `epub` files or `./dhbooker -b bookID` to download `txt` files.